doublezerofoundation/network-shapley/README.md

 The script currently limits to fifteen operators to keep the computations manageable.
 Feel free to remove the limit.
 The script does not impose a limit on the number of links.

 The script does some light error checking but it does not yet check for all corner cases.
 Please open an issue or contact nihar@doublezero.us if you are unable to get a particular simulation working.

+Please read the manual or watch the video walkthrough at https://youtu.be/K1Ni-k51sMw for a richer understanding of the model.